Fine tuning SMLs

 Devicelink image 63

-Create the device where everything is going to be executed
+We create the device where everything will be executed

 import torch